pikipity/Course-Project--Inverted-Pendulum-with-Fuzzy-Controller/README.md

 3. `test_InvertedPendulum_with_fuzzy_controller.m`: Simulate the fuzzy control process of the inverted pendulum.
 Example results are `force_**.pdf` and `angleandposition_**.pdf` in `Test_Results` floder.
 4. `Diff_Parameters_Diff_Results_triangle_min.m`: This file is to show the simulation results for effects of different parameters.
 Simulation results are in the `Simulation_Results_triangle_min` floder (Membership functions are triangular.
 And use minimum to represent the premise and implication and COG classification)
 4. `Diff_Parameters_Diff_Results_Gaussian_product.m`: This file is to show the simulation results for effects of different parameters.
 Simulation results are in the `Simulation_Results_Gaussian_product` floder (Membership functions are Gaussian.
 And use product to represent the premise and implication and COG classification)
+5. `Diff_Parameters_Diff_Results_49rules.m`: For the previous simulations, only 25 rules are used.
+This simulation is to show the effect of rule base.
+The number of rules is increased to 49.

 # Simulation Results

 1. There are some example results for testing simulation functions in the folder `Test_Results`.
 These example all follows the section "2.4 Simple Desgin Example: The Inverted Pendulum" of [1].
 2. Simulation results of `Diff_Parameters_Diff_Results_triangle_min.m` are all in the folder `Simulation_Results_triangle_min`.
 These simulations also follows the section "2.4 Simple Desgin Example: The Inverted Pendulum" of [1].
 3. Simulation results of `Diff_Parameters_Diff_Results_Gaussian_product.m` are all in the folder `Simulation_Results_Gaussian_product`.
+These simulations are for "2.10 Design Problem 2.1" of [1].
+4. Simulation results of `Diff_Parameters_Diff_Results_49rules.m` are all in the folder `Simulation_Results_49rules`.
 These simulations are for "2.10 Design Problem 2.1" of [1].

 ## Reference